-The Company has cash and cash equivalents, certain receivables, convertible debentures and investments in companies denominated in a foreign currency.
-For the years ended December 31, 2018 management estimates that if the United States dollar had strengthened or weakened by 10% against the Canadian dollar, assuming all other variables remained constant, net income for the year would have increased or decreased by approximately \$646,195 (December 31, 2017 - \$191,503).
+The Company has cash, certain amounts receivable, convertible debentures and investments in companies denominated in a foreign currency.
+For the years ended December 31, 2019 management estimates that if the United States dollar had strengthened or weakened by 10% against the Canadian dollar, assuming all other variables remained constant, net income for the year would have increased or decreased by approximately \$609,021 (December 31, 2018 - \$646,195).